Thai international Law Office Thailand

 Civil Law and Criminal Law

 Differences and similarities.
-How to distinguish and protect our self according to the Thai Law.
+How to distinguish and protect ourselves according to Thai Law.

-An extract from the presentation of a lesson of Dr. CF Ciambrelli for the Mahidol International University, Bangkok.
+An extract from the presentation of a lesson of Dr CF Ciambrelli for the Mahidol International University, Bangko

-Leaving alone (for now) the most blatant and striking situations where the distinction between criminal actions and civil defaults appears evident, as in the cases of murder, robbery, violence, to make some examples, let’s see what happens when the offence or the default causes economic damage to another person.
-It will surprise you how thin is the distinction most times and how most of the people have got it wrong.
+Leaving alone (for now) the most blatant and striking situations where the distinction between criminal actions and civil defaults appears evident, as in the cases of murder, robbery, and violence, to give some examples, let’s see what happens when the offence or the default causes economic damage to another person.
+It will surprise you how thin the distinction is most times and how most of people have got it wrong.

 The Thai Civil and Criminal Codes.

-The civil law in Thailand is regulated by the Civil and Commercial Code, while the Criminal code disciplines the criminal law.
+Civil law in Thailand is regulated by the Civil and Commercial Code, while the Criminal Code disciplines criminal law.
 The distinction though appears to be clear and definite, not just apparent or theoretical.
-More precisely in the Book one, Title one, Section 5 of the Civil and Commercial Code we read: in the exercise of the rights or the performance of the obligations, every person shall act in good faith, bona fide.
+More precisely, in Book one, Title One, Section 5 of the Civil and Commercial Code, we read: in exercising the rights or performing the obligations, every person shall act in good faith, bona fide.

-On the other hand, in the Book one, Title one, Chapter one, Section one of the Criminal Code we read “According to this Code Dishonesty means to acquire any advantages, for himself or herself or for other persons to which he or she is not entitled to by law.”
+On the other hand, in Book one, Title One, Chapter One, Section One of the Criminal Code, we read, “According to this Code Dishonesty means to acquire any advantages, for himself or herself or for other persons to which he or she is not entitled to by law.”

-By the letter of the law then, it appears that the distinction between civil default and a criminal action lies in the concepts of “bona and mala fide” and in the one of “honesty”.
+By the letter of the law, it appears that the distinction between civil default and a criminal action lies in the concepts of “bona and mala fide” and in the one of “honesty”.

-And in these cases should you seek the assistance of a civil lawyer or a criminal lawyer?
+And in these cases, should you seek the assistance of a civil or criminal lawyer?

 Shall you report the facts to the police or directly to the court?